-18. To configure advance rate selection for the 2.4 GHz band and 5 GHz band, see Configure advanced rate selection for a WiFi network on page 177.
+23. To configure advance rate selection for the 2.4 GHz band and 5 GHz band, scroll down and click the >Advanced Rate Selection tab.

+For more information, see Configure advanced rate selection for a WiFi network on page 252.